 Welcome to the Member Spotlight, an online feature on TheSnowPros.org that gives well-deserved shine to some of the incredibly skillful and devoted ski and snowboard instructors who make up PSIA-AASI.
 Whether instruction is a full-time career or a part-time pursuit balanced with other endeavors, PSIA-AASI members have valuable insights to share gleaned from their experiences on snow.

 Enjoy getting to know your colleagues from far and wide who share your passion for teaching skiing and riding!
+(And fill out this questionnaire for the chance to share YOUR story and insights in Member Spotlight.)

 Name: Megan Holthaus